 Without proper sleeping quarters, the emotional, physical, and overall well-being of individuals and families waiting for immigration processing take a toll, making the experience even more excruciating and traumatizing.

-The Denali Building System is a revolutionary building system designed to provide the benefits of engineered fabric structures as well as the privacy and comfort of traditional hard-wall structures.
-Individual rooms can be configured with private restrooms, jack-and-jill bathrooms, or shared showers depending on the need.
+Workforce housing is designed to provide the benefits of engineered fabric structures as well as the privacy and comfort of traditional hard-wall structures.
 Optional insulation and HVAC systems increase energy efficiency and comfort in harsh environments.

 3. Provide Hot Meals and Support Full Dining Facilities by Using Fabric Structures